Our Mission

 About

 Sara manages our key strategic projects.
-From website to events, from communications to fundraising, Sara is here to make things happen.
-While Sara joins us with twenty years of communications experience in the advertising industry, Sara is keen to bring Nature into spaces to challenge - and ultimately change - our dominant narrative.
+From website to events, communications to fundraising, Sara is here to make things happen.
+While Sara joins us with twenty years of communications experience in the advertising industry, Sara is keen to bring Nature into spaces to challenge—and ultimately change—our dominant narratives.

 Sara is on a journey of unlearning and relearning.
-Sara strives to bring communications expertise into organisations that are experimenting with systems change interventions that are in service of a thriving and vibrant Planet for all.
-To continue on this path, Sara will start on the Bio-Leadership Fellowship in February 2025.
+Sara strives to bring communications expertise into organisations that are experimenting with systems change interventions and are in service of a thriving, vibrant Planet for all.
+To continue on this path, Sara is proud to be part of the Bio-Leadership Fellowship in the February 2025 cohort.

 About